olafgeibig/obsidian-boy/docs/project.md

    1. Implement method to scrape content from a given URL
    2. Implement basic parsing logic to extract relevant information

-7. Implement ContentProcessor class
+7. Implement MemoryManager class
+   1. Implement method to store content using KnowledgeBase
+   2. Implement method to retrieve content from KnowledgeBase
-   1. Implement method to prepare context from stored content for LLM processing
+   3. Implement method to prepare context for LLM processing

-8. Implement GenericResearcher class
+8. Implement Researcher class
-   1. Integrate WebScraper, KnowledgeBase, and ContentProcessor
+   1. Integrate WebScraper and MemoryManager
    2. Implement research_entry method to orchestrate the research process
    3. Implement placeholder for LLM integration to extract section content